zinefer/zinefer.github.com/content/projects/epoxy-inlay-table-tops/index.md

   {{< image "20201023_170432.jpg" "Resize" "700x" />}}
 </center>

 This went reasonably well but during the test pours I had a significantly smaller job (for some reason I did all these pours on all 4 pieces at once) to do so keeping spills to a minimum was much easier.
-Also, it took two pours due to the epoxy soaking into the wood and missing a couple spots due to racing the epoxy time limit.
-Which left me with this very scary mess:
+Also, it took two pours due to the epoxy soaking into the wood and missing a couple spots because I was racing the epoxy time limit.
+All of which left me with this very scary mess:

 <center>
   {{< image "20201025_160446.jpg" "Resize" "700x" />}}